Privacy-Preserving Federated Averaging with Byzantine Aggregators in Asynchronous Networks: Background

 After running SGD, client $i$ obtains an updated local model $w_i^\tau$ and sends the update $g^\tau_i = w^{\tau} - w_i^\tau$ to the server, which aggregates the received updates using the \emph{FedAvg} rule:

-FedAvg thus performs a weighted averaging of local updates proportional to the local dataset sizes.

-\paragraph{Differential Privacy} Differential privacy \cite{D06} makes it possible to publish statistics about a dataset while preserving individuals' privacy.
-Differential privacy relies on the notion of adjacent datasets.
+\paragraph{Differential Privacy} Differential Privacy (DP) \cite{D06} makes it possible to publish statistics about a dataset while preserving individuals' privacy.
+DP relies on the notion of adjacent datasets.
 Two datasets are said to be adjacent if their data differ by exactly one element.
-The idea is to build a mechanism that transforms a dataset's statistics in a way that two adjacent dataset's statistics are indistinguishable, up to an $\epsilon$ factor, usually by injecting controlled noise.
-The original definition of differential privacy, called $\epsilon$-differential privacy (or $\epsilon$-DP), was given for a parameter $\epsilon$, a mechanism $\mathsf{M}: \mathcal{R} \rightarrow \mathcal{S}$ and two adjacent datasets $R_1$ and $R_2$ as:
+The idea is to build a mechanism that transforms a dataset's statistics in a way that two adjacent datasets' statistics are indistinguishable, up to an $\epsilon$ factor, usually by injecting controlled noise.
+The original DP definition, called $\epsilon$-DP, was given for a parameter $\epsilon$, a mechanism $\mathsf{M}: \mathcal{R} \rightarrow \mathcal{S}$ and two adjacent datasets $R_1$ and $R_2$ as:

-In other words, the smaller $\epsilon$ is, the closer the two resulting output distributions are.
-However, in many cases, the more privacy is preserved, the further the resulting statistic may deviate from its original value.
-Thus, there exists an inherent trade-off between privacy and utility.
 In this framework, the parameter $\epsilon$ is interpreted as a \emph{privacy budget}: it quantifies the maximum privacy loss that the mechanism is allowed to incur.
 A smaller budget corresponds to stronger privacy guarantees, while a larger budget permits more information leakage.
 When a DP mechanism is applied repeatedly, as is the case in federated learning, where such mechanisms run across multiple training rounds, the privacy loss accumulates over time and must remain within the overall budget.
-However, the classical $\epsilon$-DP framework handles repeated composition rather poorly, often leading to overly conservative and impractical privacy bounds.
-For this reason, federated learning systems do not rely on plain $\epsilon$-DP for privacy accounting, but instead use $(\alpha, \epsilon)$-Rényi Differential Privacy \cite{M17} or $(\alpha, \epsilon)$-RDP, which provides much tighter and more tractable bounds under repeated composition \footnote{RDP measures privacy loss using the Rényi divergence, parameterized by an order $\alpha>1$ that controls the sensitivity of the divergence.
-Importantly, RDP guarantees bound privacy loss in expectation, while $\epsilon$-DP mechanism provides a uniform guarantee that remains robust against adversaries with arbitrary auxiliary information.}.